Patient education: Hormonal methods of birth control (Beyond the Basics)

 The patch is worn for one week on the upper arm, shoulder, upper back, abdomen, or buttock (picture 1).
 After one week, the old patch is removed and a new patch is applied; this is done for three weeks.
 During the fourth week, no patch is worn; the menstrual period occurs during this week.

-Nuvaring is a flexible plastic vaginal ring that contains estrogen and a progestin, which is slowly absorbed through the vaginal tissues (picture 2A-B).
+Nuvaring is a flexible plastic vaginal ring (picture 2) that contains estrogen and a progestin, which is slowly absorbed through the vaginal tissues.
 This prevents pregnancy, similar to an oral contraceptive.
 It is worn in the vagina for three weeks, followed by one week when no ring is used; a menstrual period occurs during this time.
 The ring's position inside the vagina is not important.

 Most women cannot feel the ring, and it is easy to insert and remove.
 It may be removed for up to three hours if desired, but should be left in during intercourse (the ring is not usually felt by the sexual partner).
+The woman should check before and after sex to confirm the ring is in place.
 If the ring is left out for more than three hours, the woman may be able to put it back in, or may need to discard it, depending on where she is in her cycle:

 ●During the first two weeks of the cycle, the ring can be reinserted and the woman can continue with the usual schedule.
 The ring should be rinsed in cool or warm (but not hot) water before it is reinserted.